jellyfin/jellyfin.org/docs/project/privacy.md

 ## Jellyfin Server

 - The Jellyfin server installed on your own computer contains no telemetry functionality.
 No data except that explicitly described below is transmitted to the Jellyfin project.
 - As a scheduled task, the server contacts our official plugin repository at `https://repo.jellyfin.org`, hosted on [DigitalOcean](https://www.digitalocean.com), to obtain plugin manifests, cover images, and plugin binaries for installation.
-See the next section for details.
+See the [Jellyfin Self-Hosted Services section](#jellyfin-self-hosted-services) for details.

 ## Jellyfin Clients